SichangHe/CS304_group_project/project6_report.md

 Best transition loss: 462.09812268378744
 Sentence accuracy: 80.00%.
 Average word error rate: 3.27%.

+Subsequently, we compared the recognition results between project 5 and this project, which involved training an HMM with continuous speech data, using the best transition loss.

+The recognition result from project 5 is presented below.

+![Unrestricted Digit String
+Recognition Trained With 20 Isolated Templates And 4 Gaussians.](./assets/project5/digit_string_recognition.png)

+The recognition result from this project, as depicted below, demonstrates a substantial improvement.

 ![Unrestricted Digit String
 Recognition Trained With 20 Isolated Templates, 30 Continuous Templates,